-In 2010, ASTRO laboratory carried out a surveying campaign in order to document the status quo of the walls section around the gate.
-The surveys exploited two different techniques: a TLS survey, by means of a Riegl LMS-Z420i laser scanner, and a photogrammetric survey, by means of both a semi-metric Rollei d7 digital camera and an amateur digital Nikon D40X camera (Figure 1, down).
+In 2010, ASTRO laboratory carried out a surveying campaign in order to document the current status of the wall sections around the gate.
+The surveys employed two different techniques: a TLS survey using a Riegl LMS-Z420i laser scanner and a photogrammetric survey using both a semi-metric Rollei d7 digital camera and an amateur digital Nikon D40X camera (Figure 1, bottom).

-The Riegl LMS-Z420i laser scanner automatically associates laser scans with the “high-resolution” images collected by a calibrated camera installed in a dedicated socket on top of the device.
-Its precision is 10mm up to a 50m range (1σ @ 50m range under Riegl’s test conditions).
-The integrated camera used in the survey is a Nikon D70 (Figure 1, down) digital camera fitted with a fixed focus (f=20mm) lens, whose other features include a 6.1 MP, 23.7 x 15.6 mm2 sensor and a 2000 px x 3008 px image size.
+The Riegl LMS-Z420i laser scanner automatically associates laser scans with high-resolution images collected by a calibrated camera installed in a dedicated socket on top of the device.
+It has a precision of 10 mm in up to a 50 m range (1σ @ 50 m range under Riegl’s test conditions).
+The integrated camera used in the survey was a Nikon D70 (Figure 1, bottom) digital camera fitted with a fixed focus (f=20 mm) lens, whose other features included a 6.1 MP, 23.7×15.6 mm2 sensor and a 2000 px×3008 px image size.

-Features of the cameras used in the photogrammetry survey include, as regards the Rollei d7, a fixed focus (f=7mm, 1:2.8) lens, equivalent to 28mm for a 35mm camera, with a 5MP, 8.8 x 6.6 mm sensor and a 2552 x 1920 px image size; for the Nikon D40X, a variable focus (f=18-55mm) lens, with a 10.2MP, 23.6 x 15.8mm2 sensor and a 3872 px x 2592 px image size.
+The Rollei d7, which was used in the photogrammetry survey, had a 28 mm fixed focus (f=7 mm, 1:2.8) lens on a 35 mm camera with a 5 MP, 8.8×6.6 mm sensor and a 2552 px×1920 px image size.
+The Nikon D40X had a variable focus (f=18–55 mm) lens, a 10.2 MP, 23.6×15.8 mm2 sensor and a 3872 px×2592 px image size.

-These images were aimed at photographic straightening, and therefore have no or very poor mutual overlap.
-Since no photogrammetric modelling was planned, focal length is also inconsistent between images collected with the Nikon D40X camera.
-In addition, the Nikon D70 also collected some context images of the Arch, as supporting documentation.
+These images were intended for photographic straightening and therefore have no or very poor mutual overlap.
+Since no photogrammetric modelling was planned, the focal length was also inconsistent between images collected with the Nikon D40X camera.
+The Nikon D70 also collected some context images of the Arch as supporting documentation.

 2019 survey campaign

-The 2019 survey campaign carried out by ASTRO laboratory integrated TLS with SfM- and MVS-based photogrammetry (Figure 2, up).
+The 2019 survey campaign carried out by ASTRO laboratory integrated TLS with structure from motion (SfM)- and multi-view stereo (MVS)-based photogrammetry (Figure 2, top).

-The instrument used for the TLS survey is a Leica C10 ScanStation, with a datasheet declared sub-centimeter precision and on-board camera.
+The instrument used for the TLS survey was a Leica C10 ScanStation with sub-centimetre precision and an on-board camera.

-Photographs were collected by a Nikon D750 digital camera (Figure 2, down), fitted with a fixed focus (f=50mm) lens, at an average range of about 10m, resulting in a Ground Sampling Distance (GSD) of about 1.2 mm.
+Photographs were collected by a Nikon D750 digital camera (Figure 2, bottom) fitted with a fixed focus (f=50 mm) lens at an average range of about 10 m, resulting in a ground sampling distance of about 1.2 mm.

-A topographical survey, performed with a Leica TCRP 1201+ total station, provided the coordinates of the Ground Control Points (GCPs) and therefore a shared reference system for TLS and photogrammetry, as well as the ability to scale the latter.
+A topographical survey performed with a Leica TCRP 1201+ total station provided the coordinates of the ground control points (GCPs) and therefore a shared reference system for TLS and photogrammetry, as well as the ability to scale the latter.

-Fortezza Vecchia
+The Fortezza Vecchia

-Fortezza Vecchia in Livorno, Tuscany, is the last of an array of fortifications designed by architects Giuliano and Antonio da Sangallo between 1488 and 1519, with which they experimented and improved on the modern outline of fortifications with corner bastions.
-The Fortezza Vecchia complex included a pre-existing fortification, known as Quadratura dei Pisani, built around the second half of XIV century to strengthen an existing medieval keep.
-Pre-existing structures, as well as the site itself, surrounded by the sea, deeply affected the building process, resulting in several anomalies and departures from the ideal regular form pursued by Renaissance military architecture [14].
+The Fortezza Vecchia in Livorno, Tuscany, is the last of an array of fortifications designed by architects Giuliano and Antonio da Sangallo between 1488 and 1519, with which they experimented and improved upon the modern outline of fortifications with corner bastions.
+The Fortezza Vecchia complex included a pre-existing fortification, known as Quadratura dei Pisani, that was built around the second half of the 14th century to strengthen an existing medieval keep.
+Pre-existing structures as well as the site itself, which is surrounded by the sea, deeply affected the building process, resulting in several anomalies and departures from the ideal regular form pursued by Renaissance military architecture [14].

 Archive documentation

-Historic documents referring to Fortezza Vecchia include a set of plans dating from 1669 to 1676 [15], showing interior layout and the design of public and residential spaces.
-A further set of plans, dating from XVIII to XIX century tracks multiple changes in the intended use of the complex after its termination as military fortress [16].
+Historic documents referring to Fortezza Vecchia include a set of plans dating from 1669 to 1676 [15] that show the interior layout and the design of public and residential spaces.
+A further set of plans, dating from the 18th to the 20th century tracks multiple changes in the intended use of the complex after it ceased to serve as a military fortress [16].